American Society of Primatologists By-Laws

 Section 1.
 Composition

-The Executive Committee of the Society shall consist of the Board of Directors and the Chairs of the Standing Committees of the Society (Membership and Finance, Publications, Research and Development, Conservation, Education, Program, Primate Care, Media and Public Engagement, and Awards and Recognition, Student).
+The Executive Committee of the Society shall consist of the Board of Directors and the Chairs of the Standing Committees of the Society (Membership and Finance, Publications, Research and Development, Conservation, Education, Program, Primate Care, Media and Public Engagement, Awards and Recognition, Student, and Diversity, Equity, Inclusion, and Accessibility).
 With the approval of the President and the President-Elect, committees may have two Co-Chairs, who may stagger their terms to facilitate continuity of operation of the committee.

 Section 2.
 Duties